howprice/sdl2-tetris/README.md

 	$ git clone https://github.com/howprice/sdl2-tetris
 	$ tools\bin\windows\genie.exe vs2015   -- You can also use vs2013 etc.

-Open build/hello-sdl2.sln with Visual Studio 2015.
+Open build\sdl2-tetris.sln with Visual Studio 2015.

 The [SDL2 Development libraries for Visual C++](https://www.libsdl.org/download-2.0.php) are checked in to 3rdparty for convenience.
-I have overwritten the pre-Visual Studio 2015 SDLmain.lib files with those built for VS2015 for convenience.
-If you want to use 2013 or earlier then download the zip and overwrite. n.b.
-SDLmain.lib is built against the CRT (which was re-written for VS2015) but SDL.lib does not use the CRT.
-Ask Google for "SDL2 Visual Studio 2015" for more info.

 ## Cleaning the build files